thouters/ltr/README.md

 # Litter

-Decentralised file distribution.
+Decentralised personal file distribution (on a redundant array of inexpensive laptops).

-I created Litter (`Ltr` henceforward) to be the Dropbox/Ubuntu One of power users, built to feel familiar for shell users.
-Using technologies like ssh and it's uri's and creating on an off-line, de-centralised topology.
+I created Litter (`Ltr` henceforward) to be a personal Dropbox/Ubuntu One.
+Initially targetted at power users, and build to feel familiar for shell users.
+Using technologies like ssh and scp's user@host:/path uri's.

 Ltr uses a filesystem crawler in python to correlate files from a local folder against the index of the volume (the `LtrSpace`) to which they belong.